Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Discussion

 The readers may notice that the outcome regression fitted in the conventional STC (subsection \ref{subsec33}) is different to that fitted in outcome regression with ``covariate simulation'' (e.g. parametric G-computation in subsection \ref{subsec34}).
-In the conventional outcome regression described in \ref{subsec33} and by the NICE technical support document,\cite{phillippo2016nice} the IPD covariates are centered by plugging-in the mean $BC$ covariate values.
+In the conventional outcome regression described in \ref{subsec33} and by the NICE technical support document,\cite{phillippo2016nice} the IPD covariates are centered by plugging in the mean $BC$ covariate values.
 In the Q-model required for G-computation, outlined in \ref{subsec34}, the covariates are not centered and the regression fit is used to make predictions for the simulated covariates.
-This is because the conventional centered regression cannot be used to predict outcomes for the centered covariates in non-linear models.\footnote{ When the link function $g(\cdot)$ is non-linear, the arithmetic mean of the predicted outcome in the natural scale and its geometric mean do not coincide using the ``centered covariates'' approach.
-Namely, $\mathbb{E}[g^{-1}(\textnormal{LP})] \neq g^{-1}[\mathbb{E}(\textnormal{LP})]$, where $\textnormal{LP}$ denotes the linear predictor term (the linear combination of coefficients and centered covariates).
-For instance, in logistic regression, one is interested in the conditional probability evaluated at the expectation of the centered covariates, i.e., the geometric mean $\logit^{-1}[\mathbb{E}(\textnormal{LP})]$.
-However, this is not given by $\mathbb{E}[\logit^{-1}(\textnormal{LP})]$ (the mean predictions computed arithmetically in Equations \ref{eqn5} and \ref{eqn7}).
-The order of taking the average and applying $\logit^{-1}(\cdot)$ makes a difference.
-Averaging over the back-transformed linear predictions in Equation \ref{eqn5} and Equation \ref{eqn7} does not yield the mean conditional probabilities under each treatment evaluated at the centered covariates.
-Therefore, following Equations \ref{eqn4}-\ref{eqn7} with the centered model would induce bias in estimating the predicted conditional expectations under each treatment in the $BC$ population.} The original authors of STC also noticed the ``non-linearity'' bias arising from this issue.\cite{ishak2015simulation, ishak2015simulated}
+The underlying reason for this has been described for generalized linear models with non-linear link functions, such as logistic or Poisson regression.\cite{bartlett2018covariate, qu2015estimation, lane1982analysis} On the natural scale, averaging the individual outcome predictions made at the centered covariates of the sample does not consistently estimate the marginal mean response for the centered sample.
+In the words of Bartlett,\cite{bartlett2018covariate} ``prediction at the mean'' value of the baseline covariates for a treatment group does not result in the ``marginal mean'' under such treatment.
+Similarly, in the words of Qu and Luo,\cite{qu2015estimation} the ``mean at mean covariates'' of the study sample is generally not equivalent to the marginal response over the subjects in the sample.
+The former results in a conditional estimate whereas the latter produces a marginal population-level estimate, of interest in our scenario.

 It is important to acknowledge that the methods discussed in this article are required due to a suboptimal scenario, where patient-level data on covariates are unavailable for the $BC$ study.
 Ideally, these should be made freely available or, at least, made available for the purpose of evidence synthesis by the sponsor company.
 Raw patient-level data are always the preferred input for statistical inference, allowing for the testing of assumptions.\cite{chan2014increasing} We note that the manufacturer itself could facilitate inference by using the IPD to create fully artificial covariate datasets.\cite{nowok2016synthpop} The release of such datasets would not involve a violation of privacy or confidentiality, avoiding the need for the ``covariate simulation'' step and removing the risk of misspecifying the joint covariate distribution of the $BC$ population.
 Alternatively, Bonofiglio et al.\cite{bonofigliorecovery} have recently proposed a framework where access to covariate correlation summaries is made possible through distributed computing.
 It is unclear whether access to such framework would be granted to a competitor submitting evidence for reimbursement to HTA bodies, albeit the summaries could be reported in clinical trial publications.